 An agency must decide to have some sort of centrally administered program to protect the city and officers from the significant liability that accompanies secondary jobs.
-Maintaining the status quo is not an option for most agencies given the significant cost and risk related to their current program administration.
-Year-to-date in 2020, over 40 agencies appeared in news headlines for issues related to their off-duty programs.
+Maintaining the status quo is not an option for most agencies, given the significant cost and risk related to their current program administration.
+Year-to-date, in 2020, over 40 agencies appeared in news headlines for issues related to their off-duty programs.
 These cases are costing agencies millions in litigation costs, in addition to the significant expense of running their program.

-Off Duty Management offers customizable services to agencies to help alleviate their cost burden and increase resources that they can allocate to other policing efforts.
+Off Duty Management offers customizable services to agencies to help alleviate their cost burden and increase resources they can then allocate to other policing efforts.
 We can save over 85% of the current costs related to administering your off-duty program.
 Now is the time to take advantage of learning more about these options and how you can help recover some of the budget shortfalls that you may be facing during these challenging times.
-ODM was built by officers for officers and we understand the challenges that are involved with running a highly efficient, centrally administered program.
+ODM was built by officers for officers, and we understand the challenges that are involved with running a highly efficient, centrally administered program.
 That is why we created a NO-COST solution for agencies to eliminate all of their off-duty program headaches.
 We are here to help you protect your officers, city, and community with secondary employment.

 Please call us at 877-636-8300 or visit www.offdutymanagement.com and request more information.